7 Doctor Recommended Vaccines for Seniors

 Luckily, the whooping cough vaccination is safe and protects you from other infections as well.
 As mentioned before, the Tdap vaccine is a one-time booster that protects you from tetanus, diphtheria and whooping cough.
 Adults should then get the Td vaccine every 10 years to stay up-to-date on vaccines and healthy.

 Pneumonia is an infection of the lungs that causes air sacs that may fill with fluid.
+According to the CDC, seniors 65 and older are more likely to get pneumonia.
 With symptoms ranging from mild to severe, it is important to make the distinction between pneumonia and its flu-like properties.

 There are quite a few symptoms of pneumonia which include: